 - 1. Locate your E-poll Book and supply bag. - 2.
-Setup your E-poll Book; use the instruction booklet that is provided to you in Election

-Officer's class or notes from your specific training on the device: (Tip: have a surge protector strip to plug all your devices and machines into; this gives you some protection from a power surge). - a.
-Locate your mifi or cradlepoint device (if applicable) and plug it into a working power outlet, and power it on per instructions provided;
+Setup your E-poll Book; use the instruction booklet that is provided to you in Election Officer's class or notes from your specific training on the device: (Tip: Have a surge protector strip to plug all your devices and machines into; this gives you some protection from a power surge.
+Also, some locations may have battery backups for you to use in cases where the power may go down.) - a.
+Locate your MiFi, Cradlepoint, or plum case device (if applicable) and plug it into a working power outlet, and power it on per instructions provided;